jbcoe/iso-cpp-breaking-UB/draft.md

 }
 ```

-A quick glance at this function would expect that this could be trivially
+A quick glance at this function would expect that `foo` could be trivially
 reduced to a simple `return 10` statement during a flow-analysis optimisation
 pass.
 Indeed, with the current rules, this is what most modern compilers will
 emit.
-However, under the previously proposed changes, this would no longer be
+However, under the changes proposed in the initial revision of P0907,
-a valid optimisation as there are some inputs which would overflow.
+this would no longer be a valid optimisation as there are some inputs which
+would overflow.

-There are a plethora of other optimisation opportunities that are similarly
+There is a plethora of other optimisation opportunities that are similarly
 reliant on the undefined behaviour of signed integer overflow.
 Below is an
 (incomplete) summary of other optimisations gathered from
 [[6]](https://kristerw.blogspot.co.uk/2016/02/how-undefined-signed-overflow-enables.html):